wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 * Programming is hard: Try not to blame yourself for your mistakes; give yourself more time, and ask for help when needed.
 * Programming is a skill: The best programmer has made every mistake in the books!
 * Set aside time in your calendar to work on the material throughout the week.
 Some weeks you might have to spend well over 12h.
-* When working on course materials, turn off your social media.
 * Attend all lectures, quit all social media while in class.
 * Attend all labs, quit all social media while in class.
 * Treat labs as an opportunity to engage your curiosity, delve deeply into topics introduced in class, practice asking and answering questions.